 PERMIT TYPE DENSITY LIMITATION OTHER LIMITATIONS No Permit Required For parcels containing at least one (1) acre, 50 birds per 40,000 square feet.
 All poultry shall be housed within a building or fenced enclosure and no poultry shall be housed within 50 feet of any street or within 75 feet of any other property line.
 Such enclosure shall prevent poultry from leaving the property.
 No Permit Required Farming on parcels containing five (5) acres or more, no limit.
 All poultry shall be housed within a building or fenced enclosure and no poultry shall be housed within 50 feet of any street or within 75 feet of any other property line.
 Such enclosure shall prevent poultry from leaving the property.
-Certificate of Zoning Compliance For parcels smaller than one (1) acre, no more than six (6) hen chickens (roosters are not permitted) compensation.
+Certificate of Zoning Compliance For parcels smaller than one (1) acre, no more than six (6) hen chickens (roosters are not permitted) Shall not be for compensation.
+All poultry shall be housed within a building or fenced enclosure at least six (6) feet from all property lines and at least 25 feet from residences on adjacent lots.
+Such enclosure shall prevent poultry from leaving the property.

-No manure shall be stored in the open within 100 feet of any property line.
-2.
+2. No manure shall be stored in the open within 100 feet of any property line.